Principal Investigator

 To study the functions of cellular metabolism, she aims to understand the embryonic development of a simple animal completely using time-lapse imaging.
 Amanda utilizes the organism Caenorhabditis elegans (C. elegans) due to their fast, inexpensive and simple nature, allowing her to study their development more comprehensively.
 She is interested in how environmental factors might impact different developmental processes, and recently discovered that vitamin B12 significantly improves cell migration and embryo survival in a class of developmental mutants.

-In her free time, Amanda enjoys listening to music, caring for her indoor plants, and spending time with her family and their two dogs.
+In her spare time, Amanda enjoys listening to music, caring for her indoor plants, and spending time with her family and their two dogs.

 -